gllewellyn19/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/readmeLoadGeotiffs.md

    }

 ### Troubleshooting
-Rerun the loadGeotiff function if the map layer does not show up the first time
+Rerun the loadGeotiff function if the map layer does not show up the first time.

 ### To do
 * Find best way to show function parameters and mark as optional at the top